paulhibbitts/test-docsify-open-course-starter-kit/README.md

 🎨 Visual Customization
 ---

 A Docsify Open Course Starter Kit site can be visually customized using CSS within the `custom.css` file located in the folder `docs/assets/css`.
-Using this file custom Markdown CSS classes can be defined.
+Using this file new Markdown CSS classes can be defined.

 CSS:
 ```css